jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

   [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-69.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-69.png){:class="body-image-post"}{: data-lightbox="gallery"}

-- To create a `GET` request, use:
+- To create a **GET** request, use:

   [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-70.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-70.png){:class="body-image-post"}{: data-lightbox="gallery"}

-- To capture the `GET` response into a variable:
+- To capture the **GET** response into a variable:

   [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-71.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-71.png){:class="body-image-post"}{: data-lightbox="gallery"}

-- To create a POST request with a particular payload, use:
+- To create a **POST** request with a particular payload, use:

   [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-72.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-72.png){:class="body-image-post"}{: data-lightbox="gallery"}

-  > Note that, for some obscure reason, I had to remove all spaces in my JSON payload for the COM API to accept my request!
+  > Note that you must remove all spaces in the JSON payload for the COM API to accept the request.

  - [Filters](https://www.make.com/en/help/scenarios/filtering) used to detect the application name in the Tag values, must be configured with the `text` variable where the server tags have been stored from module `6` and must use the `Contains()` operator with the string value that you want to filter:

    [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-67.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-67.png){:class="body-image-post"}{: data-lightbox="gallery"}

 To wrap things up, I'm genuinely excited about the opportunities here!
-The combo of COM webhooks with some nifty tools opens up a world of possibilities for automating all sorts of things in HPE GreenLake spaces.
-Imagine having complicated tasks just flow smoothly on their own—less grunt work for us humans, and you get a server management system that's agile and super responsive.
+The combination of COM webhooks with some nifty tools opens up a world of possibilities for automating all sorts of things in HPE GreenLake.
+Imagine having complicated tasks just flow smoothly on their own—less manual work for us humans, and you get a server management system that's agile and super responsive.
 By tapping into the magic of webhooks through Compute Ops Management, you're looking at a real game-changer for boosting how you handle IT operations and making everything run like a well-oiled machine.
 It's pretty awesome what you can achieve with this tech! 🚀